JakeBartolin/JakeBartolin/README.md

 Looking for my music?
 [You'll want to check out my website here.](https://www.jakebartolin.com)

-Although I've been tinkering with Linux, Python, and various forms of self-hosting platforms for years, I never made the full leap into the professional world of IT and development until early 2023.
+I've been tinkering with Linux, Python, and various forms of self-hosting platforms for years.
+I'm a massive fan of Nextcloud and a supporter of Photoprism.
 Some of my earliest projects include a private Nextcloud instance hosted on a Linode VPS, and a small XNA game I made in high school.
 Sadly, the source code for that game is lost to time as my source control was as good back then 😅.

 I encourage you to take a look around, and feel free to DM me about any of the projects you see!